|

 to mow my lawn?

-used the RoboMower, but as customers used the mower once
+as customers used the mower once or twice, they are no longer

 While

-choosing how to manage the two areas.
-Typically, we see
+the two areas.
+Typically, we see RoboMower users cut their

-RoboMower users cut their lawn 2 or 3 times a week, because
+lawn 2 or 3 times a week, because it is so easy - simply

-healthier for the lawn.
+mowing is actually healthier for the lawn.

 Remember, RoboMower users can cut grass whenever they choose,